kyhoolee/PyPortfolioOpt/docs/BlackLitterman.rst

 Black-Litterman Allocation
 ##########################

-The Black-Litterman (BL) model [1]_ takes a Bayesian approach to asset allocation.
+- The Black-Litterman (BL) model [1]_
+    - takes a Bayesian approach to asset allocation.
+- Specifically,
-Specifically, it combines a **prior** estimate of returns (for example, the market-implied returns) with **views** on certain assets, to produce a **posterior** estimate of expected returns.
-The advantages of this are:
+    - it combines a **prior** estimate of returns
+        - (for example, the market-implied returns) with **views** on certain assets,
+    - to produce a **posterior** estimate of expected returns.

+- The advantages of this are:
-- You can provide views on only a subset of assets and BL will meaningfully propagate it, taking into account the covariance with other assets.
+    - You can provide views on only a subset of assets
+        - and BL will meaningfully propagate it,
+        - taking into account the covariance with other assets.

-- You can provide *confidence* in your views.
+    - You can provide *confidence* in your views - This is a powerful feature,
+        - Express the strength of your views,
+        - Model will adjust the posterior accordingly.
+    - This is particularly useful if you have a proprietary model that generates views.

-- Using Black-Litterman posterior returns results in much more stable portfolios than using mean-historical return.
+    - Using Black-Litterman posterior returns
+        - results in much more stable portfolios than using mean-historical return.

-Essentially, Black-Litterman treats the vector of expected returns itself as a quantity to be estimated.
-The Black-Litterman formula is given below:
+- Essentially, Black-Litterman treats the vector of expected returns itself as a quantity to be estimated.

+- The Black-Litterman formula is given below:

 .. math::